 Their main task is to program the software – that is, to develop new ones or to improve and repair old ones.
 Depending on whether their code works or not, they will sometimes feel like “Masters of the Universe,” sometimes like a monkey tangled around a keyboard.

 Although most people think of developers as people who work in dark rooms and look at numbers on monitors for hours, they sit in a standard office like any other employee.
 Meetings, which are with your team and other departments, are a regular occurrence.
-To be excellent at programming, they must have a lot of “Know-How” and be experts in programming languages and software development.
+To be excellent at programming, they must have a lot of “Know-How” and be experts in programming languages and software as well as web development.

 In addition to Phyton, Ruby, and C ++, another language talent is needed – many forums and literature, written in English, so you should especially master this vocabulary.
 Terms like “bug,” “feature,” or “plugin” may be foreign to you, but they are everyday to them.
 They should be communicative and communicate with each other about existing code errors.
 In addition, they should work well under time pressure because there are often deadlines they have to stick to in this business.